1 April 2021, 5 January 2019, 14 November 2012

 The third step is to apply to the five places (or so) that have advisors in your area of interest.
-If you get into more than one, visit them and find out what these people are like in person, how their students work with them and each other, what the atmosphere is like in their labs.
+Visit the advisors who accepted you and find out what these people are like in person, how their students work with them and each other, what the atmosphere is like in their labs.

 Now pick the one that is a great match in terms of interests and an equally good match on the personal level.